 squirrel-resistant feeders that not only deter squirrels, but also beautify your yard.
 Alternatively, distract squirrels with tasty

 Cobs of Corn or

-Adirondack Chair & Squirrel Under Glass Feeders placed in corners of your yard far, far away.
+Adirondack Chair & Squirrel-In-A-Jar Feeder.
+Feeders placed in corners of your yard far, far away.
 You can also try a hanging or pole mount baffle to deter persistant squirrels.